tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/工作流接口/获取工作流实例列表_intl_en.md

 ## Feature Description

-This API (`Describe WorkflowExecutions`) is used to get the workflow instance list.
+This API (`Describe WorkflowExecution`) is used to get the list of workflow instances.

 ## Request